Oregon Trail: Television

-The Oregon Trail was a television series that ran from September 22 through October 26, 1977, on NBC.
+The Oregon Trail was a television series that ran from September 22 to October 26, 1977, on NBC.
 The show stars Rod Taylor, Tony Becker, Darleen Carr, Charles Napier, and Ken Swofford.
-Although the show was canceled after six episodes, the remaining seven episodes were later aired on BBC 2 in the United Kingdom, the entire series was shown in the UK on BBC1, from November 1977 to January 1978, and on April 13, 2010, Timeless Media Group (TMG) released in the USA the entire show on six DVDs, running 750 minutes.
+Although the show was canceled after six episodes, the remaining seven episodes were later aired on BBC 2 in the United Kingdom.
+The entire series was shown in the UK on BBC1, from November 1977 to January 1978.
+In April 2010, Timeless Media Group (TMG) released in the USA the entire show on six DVDs, running 750 minutes.
 The set includes 14 original episodes, including the feature-length pilot and the six episodes that did not air on NBC.

 The episode of Teen Titans Go! titled "Oregon Trail" parodies expeditions that took place on the Oregon Trail, as well as the 1985 video game The Oregon Trail.

+The 2021 prequel to Yellowstone titled 1883 follows the Dutton family’s journey on The Oregon Trail from Texas to Montana.

 Film

+The 1930 Western film The Big Trail featured John Wayne in his first starring role as a fur trapper leading a large wagon train of settlers across the Oregon Trail.

+The 1959 Western film The Oregon Trail featured Fred MacMurray as a disguised soldier who used the trail to head to the Pacific Northwest in case of war.

+The 1967 film The Way West, starring Kirk Douglas, Robert Mitchum, and Richard Widmark, was based on the novel of the same name by A. B. Guthrie, Jr. It follows a wagon train of settlers as they make their way from Missouri to Oregon in 1843.

 The animated film Calamity, a Childhood of Martha Jane Cannary portrays the expedition of a dozen wagons to Oregon, part of which was the young Calamity Jane.